TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 :url: https://embed.grasple.com/exercises/2c30dad3-17a4-4f20-b277-fd13e0c93e9f?id=92384
 :label: grasple_exercise_6_2_7
 :dropdown:
-:description: Finding the geometric multiplicities of the eigenvalues of a $3\times3$ matrix $A$.
+:description: Finding the geometric multiplicities of the eigenvalues of a $3\times3$-matrix $A$.

 ::::::